 All solos, duet/trios, and groups will be judged on a point system.
 Based upon the total score of three judges, each

 act will receive a high-silver, gold, high-gold, or platinum ranking.
 In the American League only, each act receiving a total score of 293.5 and higher will receive a GRAND SLAM ranking.

 As always, studios with group performances will receive a beautiful commemorative poster, which will be presented on stage at the final group award ceremony for the weekend.

 Hall of Fame will recognize the highest scores in each age division and category in all levels.

 |Best In Category:||(Top)|

-In both the National and American League, Hall of Fame will recognize the top soloist in each age division in all categories with a minimum of 5 entries.
-In both the National and American League, Hall of Fame will recognize the top overall group in each division in all categories with a minimum of 5 entries.
-Best in category will receive commemorative plaques.
+In both the National and American League, Hall of Fame will recognize the top soloist in each age division in all categories with a minimum of 3 entries.
+In both the National and American League, Hall of Fame will recognize the top overall group in each division in all categories with a minimum of 3 entries.

 |Hall of Fame High Score Cash Awards:||(Top)|